 - Shanghai Disney Resort partially resumed operations March 9 at Disneytown, Wishing Star Park and Shanghai Disneyland Hotel.
 The park reopened May 11.

 - Hong Kong Disneyland Resort reopened June 18 and temporarily closed July 15.
-It will reopen Sept.
-25.
+It reopened Sept.
+25, but closed again Dec.
+2 indefinitely.
+It plans to reopen Feb.
+19, 2021.

 - Universal Studios Japan has reopened gradually, starting June 8 with a registration period for residents of Osaka Prefecture, and June 19 for residents of nearby regions.

-How to Share the Disappointment of a Cancelled Trip
+How to Share the Disappointment of a Canceled Trip

 Helpful Information If You Have Tickets

 Walt Disney World Resort tickets don't lose their value.
 If you have an unused multi-day ticket that has been impacted by the current closures, please see updates below.
-You will be able to book your FastPass+ reservations on My Disney Experience up to 30 days (or 60 days for on-site guests) in advance of each day of your theme park visit.
-We recommend using the My Disney Experience website to do this.
+You will be able to book your Advance Dining Reservations on My Disney Experience 60-days in advance of your theme park visit.
+Certain experiences may be modified or unavailable, including FastPass+ service.
 After you have linked tickets, it may take some time (a few hours up to a few days) before they appear.

 - For impacted visits, there may be some delay before you see an updated expiration date in My Disney Experience.